ARTenshi/robovision_ros2/robovision_2/README.md

 img_gray = cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)
 ```

 Then, we inspect our image.
-Remember that our `shape` operator returns three values for color images and two valuesfor grayscale images and that you can use the length of this vector to determine if your image is a multi- or single-channel array.
+Remember that our `shape` operator returns three values for color images and two values for grayscale images and that you can use the length of this vector to determine if your image is a multi- or single-channel array.

 ```
 if (counter == 0):